koheing/stream-executor/README.md

 # Important
 ## 1. about `createStream`
-  - The argument of createStream is not deep copied. use `deepCopy` method if you'd like to do deep copy.
+  - The argument of createStream is not deep copied. use `deepCopy` method if you'd like to do deep copy, please.
   ```ts
   import { createStream, tap, deepCopy } from 'stream-executor'
   const input = { value: 1 }